Naresh-coder57/datum-solutions/README.md

 Clone the project and use Maven to build the server

 $ mvn clean install
-Deploying to the cloud
-You can deploy the server to CloudFoundry using:

 For Spring-Redis data setup in local machine go to following  url.